PCM11/wsaa-project/README.md

 ## Deploying to PythonAnywhere

+- Upload all files to PythonAnywhere project directory.

+- Install required modules via pip (use --user on PythonAnywhere)

 - Update your WSGI file to import from app_server.py

-- Install required modules via pip (use --user on PythonAnywhere)

-- Place all files in the same directory or adjust paths accordingly

-- Don't forget to reload the app after making changes

 Set the WSGI file to: